gautamsonpitale17/BuildIn30Days/CodeFormater/README.md

 # CodeFormater  (Project 26/30)

-CodeFormater is a lightweight, web-based tool that lets you format messy code instantly.
+CodeFormater is a web-based tool that lets you format messy code instantly.
 It supports JavaScript, HTML, CSS, and JSON, making your code readable and well-structured with just a click or a keyboard shortcut.

 Features: